iml130/lotlan-scheduler/README.md

 *Uppercase String*:

-same as lowercase except for a *uppercase char* at the beginning. \
+same as lowercase except for an *uppercase char* at the beginning. \
 Regex: ```[A-Z][a-zA-Z0-9_]*```

 ### Template